Protect the world’s peace. Donate to support Ukraine

 How many pages is The 22 Immutable Laws of Marketing: Violate Them at Your Own Risk and when was it published?

-Why are the laws in The 22 Immutable Laws of Marketing: Violate Them at Your Own Risk important?
+How can I apply The 22 Immutable Laws of Marketing: Violate Them at Your Own Risk in my business?